June 21, 2021

 Adding to the lead cast are supporting roles for Wesley Addy, whose condescending, sarcastic delivery is always spot-on—here as a police lieutenant who knows how to keep a secret

-and perennial bad guys Jack Elam and Jack Lambert.
-The two Jacks earn respect after Meeker's—assumed martial arts—effortless off-screen debilitation of Lambert.
+and perennial bad guys, the two Jacks, Elam and Lambert.
+These two earn respect after Meeker's—assumed martial arts—effortless off-screen debilitation of Lambert.
 Atypical.
 As if Meeker has supernatural powers.
 Elam is visibly shaken by what he witnessed.
 Their mob boss, Paul Stewart has a brief screen appearance but will not go unnoticed.
 The deviously smiling gangster and Meeker never resolve their trust issues.
-But with no hard feelings, Stewart leaves a new Corvetteatypical to spotlight this car during the eracurbside outside his home.
+But with no hard feelings, Stewart leaves a new Chevrolet Corvette curbside outside his home.
 He only sprung for two accessories—bombs wired to double Meeker's chances of exploding.
 The mustachioed Nick Dennis plays the experienced Italian auto mechanic frequented by Meeker, with an enduring phrase, “Va-Va-Voom,” when referring to fast cars or beautiful girls.
-After “disarming” the Corvettesaving Dennis's lifeit becomes Meeker's new ride of choice.
-I think the sound department may have taken liberties with the Corvette's exhaust note.
-The studio cameras attached to Meeker's cars add realism to the film.
-No cheap studio prop cars in this one.
-Cinematographer, Ernest Laszlo, should be noted for his lighting, and his Los Angeles location shooting may be interesting to those who grew up or still live there.
-He and Aldrich seemed to have had an understanding and would work together frequently.
+After “disarming” the Corvette it becomes Meeker's new ride of choice.
+Though brand new on the automotive scene, it seems atypical to spotlight this car in a film.
+The sound department may have taken liberties with the Corvette's exhaust note.

 Rodgers is reunited with her superior, Albert Dekker, who warns her to never open “The Box.”
 It sets up the bazaar and chilling twist that utilizes a horrifying sound effect like mankind's screams from hell when she opens the box.
 Most atypical.
 Meeker and Cooper escape the beach house's “atomic” fireball—sans a mushroom cloud—capping an implausible ending as they reach safety in the shore's knee-deep water.
 Mid-century moviegoerstossed between bewilderment and frightmay not have been able to describe the film to a friend except to say they had not seen anything quite like the disturbing ending.